greenrobotllc/codefrog-help/help/mas/workflows.md

    - Authentication method (SSH key or password)
 5. Test the connection
 6. Select the remote project directory
-7. Configure optional settings (color theme, Git repository)
+7. Configure optional settings (color theme)
 8. Click **Create Project**

 ### What You Can Do

 - **SSH Terminal:** Full terminal access to the remote server
 - **File Browser:** Browse and edit files via SFTP
-- **Git Integration:** Manage Git repositories on the remote server
+- **GitHub Integration:** Import pull request comments and issues from the GitHub API for bulk import into your AI agent of choice
 - **Remote Builds:** Build and run projects using server resources
 - **Server Admin:** Manage server settings, disk monitoring, etc.

+**Note:** For Git operations like viewing changes, committing, pushing, and pulling, we recommend using [GitHub Desktop](https://desktop.github.com/) or your preferred Git client.

 ### SSH Key Management